mprinc/TypeScript-Website/packages/documentation/copy/en/project-config/Project References.md

 translatable: true
 ---

-Project references are a new feature in TypeScript 3.0 that allow you to structure your TypeScript programs into smaller pieces.
+<span class='definition'>Project references</span> are a new feature in TypeScript 3.0 that allow you to <span class='important'>structure your TypeScript programs into smaller pieces</span>.

-By doing this, you can greatly improve build times, enforce logical separation between components, and organize your code in new and better ways.
+By doing this, you can <span class='important'>greatly improve build times</span>, <span class='important'>enforce logical separation between components</span>, and <span class='important'>organize your code in new and better ways</span>.

-We're also introducing a new mode for `tsc`, the `--build` flag, that works hand in hand with project references to enable faster TypeScript builds.
+We're also introducing a <span class='definition'>new mode for `tsc`, the `--build` flag</span>, that works hand in hand with project references to enable faster TypeScript builds.

 ## An Example Project